b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sc(s)
 ```

-That is not the most efficient method, but it should do the trick.
+Maybe that is not the most efficient method, but it should do the trick.

 First, we initialize a few variables that we will use later (`probH0`,
 `sampleSize`, `xCutoffForAlpha`, `beta`).
 Then we compare `probH0` with
 `probHA`.
 We do this since `getXForBinomRightTailProb` and
 `getBetaForBinomialHA` should work correctly only when `probH0` < `probHA` (see
 the note under the code snippet with the functions definitions).
 Therefore we
-need to deal with the case when it is otherwise (`if probH0 > probHA`).
+need to deal with the case when it is otherwise (`if probH0 >= probHA`).
 We do
 this by subtracting `probHA` from 1 and making it our new `probHA` (`probHA =
 1 - probHA`).
 Because of that if we ever type, e.g. `probHA` = 1/6 = 0.166, then
 the function will transform it to `probHA` = 1 - 1/6 = 5/6 = 0.833 (since in our